-As the longest kayak we tested, we are quite pleased with how the Aquaglide handles on the water.
-This boat is 14 ft 7 in long - over three feet longer than the next longest tandem boat in this review!
-It's also several inches wider at 3 ft 2 in and rides with a low profile in the water making it the most stable boat in the cohort.
+As one of the longest kayaks we tested, we are quite pleased with how the Aquaglide handles on the water.
+This boat is 14'7" long and 3'2" wide, and rides with a low profile in the water making it one of the most stable boats in the cohort.
 With a pointed, piercing bow and a long skeg to boot, the Aquaglide tracks well through the water and in cooperation with your paddle buddy, it's rather maneuverable!
 There's plenty of room for two paddlers not to feel like you're paddle-fencing in the boat.
-And with the extra space - and little bonus seat pad! - you can even fit a small third person to ride along and sing songs, crack jokes, or be your personal tour guide.
+And with the extra space - and little bonus seat pad! - you can even fit a small third person to ride along and sing songs, crack jokes, or be your tour guide.

 Ease of Set Up

 Clearly, you're going to need a lot of space to set up this gigantic boat.
 Not only does the boat itself take up a lot of space, but many accessories will eventually all fit into the boat, complicating the setup.
 The directions included with the boat are relatively straightforward (though the one we received came with directions from a slightly different model of Aquaglide kayak).
 Inflation is quite simple, with just three compartments to inflate.
 The seats don't require inflation and simply velcro and clip into place once you're fully inflated.
 Deflation is also a snap, or rather a twist, as the valves open completely to let the air out quickly and easily while you fold your kayak for storage.